lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Automate checks in the ETL orchestration (dbt/Great Expectations/Airflow) and capture audit metrics for fast comparisons.
 - Tune distribution/sort keys and run ANALYZE/VACUUM so DQ queries run efficiently.

-If you want, I can provide ready-to-run SQL templates for a specific table schema and reconciliation pattern (row counts, sum checks, anti-joins, per-day checksum).

 ## How do you implement row-level security policies for multi-tenant tables effectively?
 Short answer: use a single physical table with a tenant_id column plus enforced row filters (native Row-Level Security if your Redshift version supports it; otherwise enforce via secure views + role-to-tenant mapping), tune sort/distribution keys on tenant_id for performance, and lock down base-table access so all user queries must go through the enforcement layer.
 Below are patterns, trade-offs, an implementation example, and operational considerations.